noxasch/flutter_app_widget/README.md

 plugin.

 ## Contributing
+0. Fork
+1. Checkout to feature branch

-1. Add feature and unit test
+2. Add feature and unit test
-2. Make sure all unit test pass
+3. Make sure all unit test pass
-3. Add platform integration test and run integration test
+4. Add platform integration test and run integration test
-4. Create a PR
+5. Create a PR

 ## Android Integration Test
 - Make sure to run on the latest and minSdk supported